harrisblake85/creativesforacause/README.md

-# creativesforacause
-Creatives For A Cause  creatives submit a shirt design for a cause  most voted (shirt) of the month goes into *production  homepage shows most upvoted shirt design, at the end of the month the most upvoted shirt goes into production  user is allowed to =>  create/submit a t-shirt design, pre-order the pending winner, buy production version of last months winner.
-And upvote current month submissions to choose the shirt that goes into production  When you preorder or buy a production winner,  => you choose the charity your profits go to.
-Has a gallery of submissions sortable by votes and purchases  *probably wouldnt actually go into production/ allow people to buy unless interest was built [8:37 AM] The idea is a little rough right now but I really think I could pull it off [8:40 AM] Additional techs used would be integration of a secure payment method ie: paypal, integration of upload-able images integration of some type of design [8:40 AM] software for the t shirts
+# Creatives For A Cause

+* ### Creatives submit a shirt design for a cause

+* ### Most voted (shirt) of the month goes into production

+* ### Homepage shows most upvoted shirt design

+* ### Has a gallery of submissions sortable by votes and purchases

+* ### At the end of the month the most upvoted shirt goes into production

+## User is allowed to

+* Create/Submit a t-shirt design,

+* Pre-order the pending winner

+* Buy last months winner.

+* Upvote current month submissions

+* Choose the charity their profits go to.

+## Additional techs considered

+* Integration of a secure payment method ie: Paypal

+* Integration of upload-able images

+* Integration of some type of design  software for the t shirts

+### Note: Probably wouldn't actually go into production/ allow people to buy unless interest was built